 - Company policies and procedures.
 This is information about the company and not about specific patients.
 It would be public information, not ePHI, and thus would not trigger HIPAA.

 - Some forms.
 Forms are the biggest HIPAA “gotchas” for small web sites.
 A form itself is not ePHI, but it may well be the case that when someone fills out the form and submits it, that data contains ePHI (or that data in context is ePHI).
 If the user can enter arbitrary information … s/he may put sensitive medical data in there even if you give instructions not to.
 Even filling out a simple request for consultation or information form may result in ePHI coming your way.
-These forms must be HIPAA-compliant when they are filled out online.
+Online forms must be HIPAA-compliant.

 A simple web site generally does not ned HIPAA compliance.
 A simple web site that has online forms would do very well to protect those forms with the level or security and privacy required by HIPAA.
-This will certainly make your HIPAA risk analysis go much better!
+This will certainly improve your HIPAA risk analysis!
 Fortunately, this is pretty easy to do.
 The simplest thing is to move the form itself to a HIPAA-compliant form processing provider, like LuxSci SecureForm.
-You can keep your web site “as is” and just upgrade your forms to achieve compliance and to still receive the form submissions business as usual.
+You can keep your web site “as is” and just upgrade your forms to achieve compliance and receive the form submissions as usual.